SPcodec/SPcodec.github.io/index.md

 Calculates the smallest number of coins needed to make the amount of money.

 [Apply changes to all InDesign documents within a book - Javascript](https://github.com/SPcodec/InDesignBookApply)
-Javascript code used for applying actions to all Documents (.indd) within a Book (.indb).
+Javascript code to automate common tasks in all Documents (.indd) within a Book (.indb).